LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 ## TODO:

+- C++ stuff
 	- When to return/take a reference?
 	- Better usage of pointers
 		- Avoid creating object and then reassinging it
-	- Can create some objects as `Type* var = new Type(args)`\
+		- Can create some objects as `Type* var = new Type(args)`
+	- Enhanced for loops?
 - Replace Vector3/2Util with raymath
 - Everything
 	- Placing/destroying blocks